starzonmyarmz/iamdanielmarino.com/src/work/new-timer-from-calendar.md

 ## Tracking Progress

-The integration allowed batch time-tracking customers to create timers based on Google Calendar integrated suggestions.
-Setting an ambitious goal of 10% of timers for this audience segment originating from calendar events in three months, we not only met but exceeded expectations, achieving 17% of timers started from calendar events.
+The integration allowed customers to create timers based on Google and Outlook.com calendar events.
+Setting a goal of 10% of timers for this audience segment originating from calendar events in three months, we not only met but exceeded expectations, achieving 17% of timers started from calendar events.

 ## Future

-The successful implementation of the Harvest Timesheets Calendar Integration feature positions Harvest to provide users with a faster and more user-friendly approach to time tracking.
+The successful implementation of the calendar integration feature provides customers with a faster and more user-friendly approach to time tracking.
 As an evolving project, we remain committed to continuous iteration, adaptation, and the extraction of valuable insights from the ongoing process.